Nunn-Lab/Publication-coral-resilience/README.md

 metaGO_volcano: This folder contains code and files necessary to recreate Figure 2C-D

+viralproteome: This folder contains code and files necessary to perform viral t-test

 volcanos: This folder contains code and files necessary to recreate Figure 2A-B

 All data and code related to quality control processing of 16S rRNA gene amplicon sequence data are available on GitHub (https://github.com/tanyabrown9/Resilient_vs_Susceptible_Mcapitata).